-The United States, the EU and Japan filed a complaint under the WTO dispute settlement procedures, claiming that the import restriction measures by Argentina were in violation of GATT Article XI: 1.
+The United States, the EU and Japan filed a complaint under the WTO dispute settlement procedures, claiming that the import restriction measures by Argentina were in violation of GATT Article XI:1.
 The Panel issued a report accepting the claims of the complainant countries in August 2014.
-The Panel determined that the Trade-related Requirements were in violation of GATT Article XI: 1 for the following reasons: (1) while the existence of the measure was at issue because the it was implemented through unwritten verbal instructions, the measure, which imposed trade balancing requirements, local content requirements, and investment requirements, etc. to importers in a broad range of industries based on the Argentine policy aimed at limiting imports and reducing trade deficits, was found to exist based on documents published by the government and various evidentiary materials submitted by business operators, including sworn affidavits, etc.; and (2) the measure was trade restrictive because satisfying the requirements was established as a condition for import, and the measure lacked transparency and predictability due to its unwritten nature.
-The Panel also determined that the DJAI system was trade restrictive and therefore in violation of GATT Article XI:1 because obtaining approvals was established as a condition for import, and the scope of administrative agencies that can participate in the system and terminate/delay the approval procedures as well as the standards for exercising their discretion were unclear.
-Argentina objected to the Panel's decision and applied.
-In January 2015, the Appellate Body released a report upholding the Panel's ruling.
+The Panel determined that the Trade-related Requirements were in violation of GATT Article XI: 1 for the following reasons: (1) while the existence of the measure was at issue because it was implemented through unwritten verbal instructions, the measure, which imposed trade balancing requirements, local content requirements, and investment requirements, etc. to importers in a broad range of industries based on the Argentine policy aimed at limiting imports and reducing trade deficits, was found to exist based on various evidentiary materials including documents published by the government and sworn affidavits submitted by business operators etc.,; and (2) according to the jurisprudence, the criteria for determining whether or not a measure falls under import restrictions under GATT Article XI:1 is whether or not such measure has a limiting effect on imports, and thus the measure at issue limited importation because satisfying the requirements was required as a condition for import, and the measure lacked transparency and predictability due to its unwritten nature.
+The panel also determined that the DJAI system restricted importation and therefore in violation of GATT Article XI:1 because obtaining approvals was required as a condition for import, and the scope of administrative agencies that can participate in the system and terminate/delay the approval procedures as well as the standards for exercising their discretion were unclear.
+Argentina objected to the panel's decision and applied.
+In January 2015, the Appellate Body published a report upholding the panel's ruling.